 Using smart selection tool

-2. Mark the foreground.
-For largely homogenous looking regions that contrast well with the background a few brief lines is enough.
-For regions with complex colors that may blend with the background it might be better
+- Mark the foreground.
+For largely homogenous-looking regions that contrast well with the background, a few brief lines are enough.
+For regions with complex colors that may blend with the background, it might be better to cover them completely.

-6. Once you are content with the result, press Done to produce a bitmap mask.
-You can touch it up with Bitmap tool if you need.
+- Once you are content with the result, click ✓ to produce a bitmap mask.
+You can touch it up with the Bitmap tool if you need to.

 You can see workflow of smart selection tool in the gif below.